Table of Contents

 - Up-sell.
 Leverage automation technology to maintain an awareness of when, where, and how customers are nearing purchase of a given item, and natively offer (don’t interrupt) several other, more high-value items whenever they interact with you.

 - Cross-sell.
 Cross-sell opportunities can be used during and right after any transaction.
-Showcasing relevant recommended products using predictive marketing technology caters to individuals’ recent purchases to compliment what they just bought.
+Showcasing relevant recommended products using predictive marketing technology caters to individuals’ recent purchases to complement what they just bought.

 - Time-sensitive offer.
 Create a sense of urgency with countdown clocks.